davenkin/andy-springboot-sample/ADRs/008_domain_event_publishing.md

 ## Context

-Publishing domain events can be as easy as calling `kafkaTemplate.send()` whenever you want.
+Publishing Domain Events can be as easy as calling `kafkaTemplate.send()` whenever you want.
 But doing so has a big
 problem:

 - In normal use cases we will first write to database and then send events to Kafka, yet these two operations cannot be